MyThinkingSelf/Thoughts/stoicism/diary1.md

 ### anxiety today
 I felt anxious about stupid things today (like a not-liked facebook post, this is hard to admit but this is the place to admit it).
 Maybe more than usual.
 This is not a promise of stoicism.
 It can be explained by many things other than the start of my stoic journey.
 But it could also be related.
 By being more analytical, I tend to overthink stupid things.
 This reminds me Seneca who gave its mixed feelings about isolation citing another philosopher "take care to not be with a bad personn" adressed to someone who claimed to want to spend time with himself.
 This sound a realistic side effect that without a stronger stoic mind, thinking more can be harmful.
 It's like going to war naked with a toy-sword.
 Then, how to be better armed before launching fights.
 Maybe more meditation exercices, negative vizualisation and less (or no) during-day analysis for the moment is a counter measure if I think that the problem is real.

+## 13/10/2015

+### lack of sleep
+These thoughts today : "much of my lack of energy and bad mood may be due to my lack of sleep, I should fix it instead of fixing my state of mind".
+Then I realized that this may be seen in another way.
+On an Sq perspective, I should be able to deal with the lack of sleep.
+Stoicism relies partly on virtual/real training.
+Being able to stand lack of sleep is an opportunity honorable goal.
+Sleeping enough is not sthg I can totally control, then I should protect myself against this.